basilisk-explorers/ground-rules/README.md

 ## Overview
 Basilisk Explorers is a place where Explorers should feel welcome and included.
 And while things can get a little rough from time to time, we also want to ensure people always feel safe 👍

 The purpose of this document is to outline the Basilisk Explorers values - what we do, and don’t stand for, and the measures we take to protect them.
-It also covers our safeguarding policies as well as anyt other important information.
+It also covers our safeguarding policies as well as any other important information.

 ## Safeguarding
 To help keep everyone safe and protected, the [Scouts safeguarding policy](https://www.scouts.org.uk/about-us/policy/safeguarding-policy-and-procedures/) sets out the rules we need to follow.